abuehl/abuehl.github.io/_posts/2026-04-22-implementing-functions-of-partitions.md

 `Container.ixx`.
 After all, partitions can contain declarations *and* definitions.

-When compiling the partition `Container.ixx`, the compiler creates both a BMI file and an `.obj` file.
+When compiling the partition `Container.ixx`, the compiler creates both a BMI file and a `.obj` file.
 The BMI file is used for importing into other module units, the `.obj` is linked into the binary.

 We could say, that a partition can be its own implementation.
 They do not